You Are A Self-Centred Politician, Ganduje Tells Kwankwaso

 Ganduje, however, called on the opposition to join hands with him to further develop the state, adding that his ambition is to ensure that democratic dividends are delivered to all the nooks and crannies of the stat

-Ganduje and Kwnakwas don’t see eye to eye since the latter left the APC for the People’s Democratic Party, PDP ahead of the 2019 general elections.
+Ganduje and Kwnakwas don't see eye to eye since the latter left the APC for the People's Democratic Party, PDP ahead of the 2019 general elections.©Standard Gazette, 2021.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.